 The sunflower field takes up just two gently sloping acres of the 370-acre Colby Farm, which sits off 95 North about 45 minutes from Boston.
 The field itself is much smaller than I expected, and needless to say, it’s quite a popular destination.
-We had to get creative with our picture taking to avoid the dozens of families posing for what will very likely to be their holiday card photo (Some even had professional photographers in tow).
+We had to get creative with our picture taking to avoid the dozens of families posing for what will very likely to be their holiday card photo (Many even had professional photographers in tow).

 - There is no charge to park, and there is no entrance fee for the sunflower field.